Short Answer

 Contract Snapshot

-This market resolves to "Yes" if the simple average of CF Benchmarks' ETHUSD_RTI, collected for the sixty seconds before 12 AM EST on January 1, 2027, is within the range of $2,000.00 to $2,249.99.
-If the price falls outside this range, the market resolves to "No." The market closes and the final price is determined at 12:00 AM EST on January 1, 2027, with payouts projected for 12:06 AM EST, and trading is prohibited for employees of Source Agencies or individuals holding material, non-public information.
+A "Yes" resolution occurs if the simple average of CF Benchmarks' ETHUSD_RTI for the sixty seconds before 12:00 AM EST on January 1, 2027, is between $2000.00 and $2249.99.
+If the price falls outside this range, the market resolves to "No," as the event is mutually exclusive.
+The market closes on January 1, 2027, at 12:00 AM EST, with payouts projected for 12:06 AM EST; the official value is based solely on the specified CF Benchmarks data.

 Available Contracts